 - As a Fischer Technical consultant, he has provided engineering services to machine shops, steel fabricators, foundries, quarries, manufacturing companies, chemical plants, insurance companies and electrical contractors.

-He has developed and run craft training and apprenticeship programs, preventive and predictive maintenance programs and award-winning labor-management safety committees.
-He was a major force in development and operation of a comprehensive reliability program that dropped one chemical plant’s emergency work from 24% to 4% and pushed the plant’s on-stream-factor to 99%.
-He is currently mentoring E&I craftsmen as well as engineers.
+He has developed and run craft training and apprenticeship programs, preventive and predictive maintenance programs and an award-winning labor-management safety committee.
+He was a major force in development and operation of a comprehensive reliability program that dropped one chemical plant’s emergency work to 4% and pushed the plant’s on-stream-factor to 99%.
+He mentors E&I technicians, maintenance craftsmen and engineers.

 Bob has designed and implemented a variety of plant expansion and automation projects.
 He was actually a pioneer in the development of robotic welding and robotic metal forging work cells.
 He has patents on a robotic safety appliance and on an electronic height control system for plasma cutting torches.
 Being considered an authority on both robotics applications and electrical engineering, he has made presentations to engineering, scientific and professional groups on topics in both fields.
 He has also represented companies before OSHA and other government agencies.